The Space Between Us poster

 The inciting incident occurs at 14 minutes when Gardner is told he may be able to travel to Earth if he undergoes extensive surgery to strengthen his body for Earth's gravity.
 This possibility transforms his distant dream into a potential reality, giving him hope of meeting Tulsa and discovering his father..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 30 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This indicates the protagonist's commitment to Gardner boards the spacecraft to Earth, making the irreversible choice to leave the only world he's ever known.
+This reveals the protagonist's commitment to Gardner boards the spacecraft to Earth, making the irreversible choice to leave the only world he's ever known.
 He actively chooses to risk everything—his health, his life—for the chance to experience Earth and find connection., moving from reaction to action.

 At 60 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
-Notably, this crucial beat Gardner collapses from the strain of Earth's gravity on his enlarged heart and weakened bone structure.
+Of particular interest, this crucial beat Gardner collapses from the strain of Earth's gravity on his enlarged heart and weakened bone structure.
 What seemed like a triumphant adventure (false victory) reveals its true cost: his body is failing.
 The stakes shift from "will he find his father?" to "will he survive?"., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 90 minutes (74% through) represents the emotional nadir.
 Here, Gardner suffers a near-fatal cardiac episode.
 Doctors confirm he cannot survive on Earth—his only chance is immediate return to Mars.
 His dream dies: he can never live on Earth, never be with Tulsa, never experience a normal life.
 The "whiff of death" is literal and metaphorical., illustrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.